Inder12801/quadB-assignment-inderjeet/README.md

    npm run dev
 ```

-**Usage**
+- **Usage:**
--Browse the list of TV shows on the Show List Screen.
+  - Browse the list of TV shows on the Show List Screen.
--Click on a show to view its detailed summary on the Show Details Screen.
+  - Click on a show to view its detailed summary on the Show Details Screen.
--On the Show Details Screen, click the "Book Ticket" button to open a form for booking movie tickets.
+  - On the Show Details Screen, click the "Book Ticket" button to open a form for booking movie tickets.